ZoneMinder/zmeventnotification/docs/guides/hooks.rst

 - When ``use_sequence`` is set to ``yes`` (default is yes), ``ml_options`` and ``stream_sequence``
-  structures override anything in the ``[object]``, ``[face]`` and ``[alpr]`` sections Specifically, the following values are ignored in objectconfig.ini in favor of values inside the sequence structure:
+  structures override anything in the ``[object]``, ``[face]`` and ``[alpr]`` sections Specifically, the following values are ignored in objectconfig.yml in favor of values inside the sequence structure:

    - frame_id, resize, delete_after_analyze, the full [object], [alpr], [face] sections
    - any overrides related to object/face/alpr inside the [monitor] sections
-   - However, that being said, if you take a look at ``objectconfig.ini``, the sample file implements parameter substitution inside the structures, effectively importing the values right back in.
+   - However, that being said, if you take a look at ``objectconfig.yml``, the sample file implements parameter substitution inside the structures, effectively importing the values right back in.
      Just know that what you specify in these sequence structures overrides the above attributes.
      If you want to reuse them, you need to put them in as parameter substitutions like the same ini file has done